Financial Constraints to Exporting: Experimental Evidence from Rwanda

 Minimum detectable effect size for main outcomes (accounting for sample design and clustering)

-We conduct power calculations using administrative data from the RRA, along with the results from a retrospective difference-in-difference analysis of a previous non-experimental round of the EGF program.
-The average revenue of the 2000 most similar firms to EGF recipients according to our PSM analysis is 280 million Rwandan Franc (RWF) ($232,000 USD).
-The standard deviation is 233 million RWF ($192,000 USD).
-Since we will be using administrative data to evaluate the impact of the intervention, we will have access to several post-intervention measurements.
+We conduct power calculations using administrative data from the RRA, along with the results from a retrospective difference-in-difference analysis of a previous non-experimental round of a predecessor BRD program, the Export Growth Fund (EGF).
+As the ECGF and EGF are very similar in nature, the results from our initial difference-in-difference estimates provide a reasonable proxy for the treatment effects we expect to see in this study.
+The average revenue of the firms in our sample is 369 million Rwandan Franc (RWF) ($250,000 USD).
+The standard deviation is 426 million RWF ($290,000 USD).
+Since we will be using panel administrative data to evaluate the impact of the intervention, we will have access to several pre- and post-intervention measurements.
 For the purpose of this power calculation, we analyze the impact with 3 follow-up measurements and 1 baseline.
 The within-firm correlation of revenues across periods in the administrative data is 0.81.
-As explained above, we will use a larger control set than our treatment, taking advantage of the almost null cost of additional control units using administrative data.
-We use a treatment-to-control ratio of 0.25, with 1500 firms in the control and 500 in the treatment.
+As explained above, we will use a larger control set than our treatment, taking advantage of the limited cost of additional control units using administrative data.
+We use a treatment-to-control ratio of 0.25, with 1605 firms in the control and 538 in the treatment.
 To be conservative, we assume a take-up rate of 25%, below the average of 30% from 5 microcredit studies in Banerjee et al. 2015.
-However, there are two factors that we expect to drive a strong take-up rate in our case: first, interest rates under EGF are highly subsidized and significantly below commercial bank rates.
-Secondly, we will target a group of likely adopters (those that share similar characteristics to prior EGF recipients), randomizing within this group of firms.
-Our simulations suggest that with 500 treated firms, we will be able to detect an increase in revenues of 0.26 standard deviations.
-Importantly, this is less than half of what we find in our difference-in-difference analysis, where we find an average increase of 0.6 standard deviation 2 years after receiving an EGF loan.
-In fact, with 500 treated firms, we would be able to detect an impact like that we find in the DiD retrospective analysis with a take-up rate as low as 11%.
+Our simulations suggest that with 538 treated firms, we will be able to detect an increase in revenues of 0.26 standard deviations.
+This is less than half of what we find in our difference-in-difference analysis of EGF, where we find an average increase of 0.6 standard deviation 2 years after receiving a loan.
+In fact, with 538 treated firms, we would be able to detect an impact like the one we find in the DiD retrospective analysis with a take-up rate as low as 10.5%.

 IRB